BattMoTeam/BattMo/Documentation/json.rst

 Thermal Model
 -------------

-The thermal parameters are essentially the thermal conductivity and heat capacity for each component.
+The thermal parameters such as thermal capacity and conductivity are part of the material parameters.
+In the thermal model, we include the external temperature and the heat transfer paremeters with the exterior domain.
+The later depend often on the geometry, and they are in fact also included in the schema there, see below.
+We have included a flag to indicate if we consider wet or dry properties.
+This flag is not yet supported and we always consider dry properties, from which the effective wet properties are computed.

 .. literalinclude:: ../Utilities/JsonSchemas/ThermalComponent.schema.json
    :language: json